Old Bethpage Village Restoration: Potential closing

 In February 2009, Nassau County Executive Thomas Suozzi proposed closing all county parks, including Old Bethpage Village Restoration, in order to reduce the county deficit.
 There was a petition against this proposal, which claimed that 35,000 students visit the village every year.

+In popular culture

+In 1983, the village was briefly featured in the Woody Allen mockumentary Zelig.

+In 2004, Conan O'Brien filmed a segment at the village for Late Night—a segment O'Brien later claimed was his "personal favorite" in the show's history.
+For the segment, O'Brien interviewed village actors and participated in a baseball game played under 1860s rules.